e-ago/bitcracker/README.md

 ![alt text](http://openwall.info/wiki/_media/john/bitcracker_img1.png)

 Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1,  Windows 10 (compatible and not compatible mode) and BitLocker To Go.

+## To Do List

+- New attack mode on the Recovery Key authentication method
+- Build Recovery Keys dictionary
+- Increase maximum password length

 ## Requirements